epinio/epinio/docs/development.md

 Another thing `epinio install` does after deploying all components is the creation and targeting of a standard organization, `workspace`.

-Wtih the failing server component these actions will fail, making the installation fail.
+With the failing server component these actions will fail, making the installation fail.
 Using the option `--skip-default-org` instructs the command to forego these actions.
 Which in turn makes it necessary to run them manually to reach the standard state of a cluster.
 These are